Fred Dinenage: Other work

 Dinenage spent a brief period in the late 1970s covering regional sport for Yorkshire Television.
-He also appeared as a relief presenter of the networked ITV Saturday afternoon show, World of Sport - a role which earned him an appearance on the children's Saturday show Tiswas.
-He also has his own weekly column featured on the magazine of the Southampton local newspaper, Southern Daily Echo.
+He also appeared as a relief presenter of the networked ITV Saturday afternoon show, World of Sport – a role which earned him an appearance on the children's Saturday show Tiswas.
+He also has his own weekly column featured on the magazine of the Southampton local newspaper Southern Daily Echo.

 Alongside his television career, Dinenage has written several factual books, including ghosting on autobiographies My Story and Our Story for the Kray twins.
-He is a keen football follower and was on the board of directors at Portsmouth between 1998 and 2007.
+He is a keen football follower and was on the board of directors at Portsmouth F.C. between 1998 and 2007.
 He was a team captain on the ITV game show Never Had It So Good, shown in 2002.
-He also narrated Driver's Eye Views for railway filming company "Video 125".
+He also narrated driver's-eye-views for railway filming company Video 125.

 In February 2014, he celebrated his 50th anniversary as a reporter and presenter with ITV, announcing that he hoped to continue broadcasting into the future.
 Fred Dinenage: Murder Casebook, a crime documentary series on 20th century murders was first broadcast on the Crime & Investigation Network in 2011.
 He has also narrated Most Evil Killers for Pick since 2017.

 Dinenage was appointed Member of the Order of the British Empire (MBE) in the 2010 Birthday Honours, for services to broadcasting.

 On 16 October 2020, it was announced Dinenage would appear in a new series of How, alongside Vick Hope, Sam Homewood and Frankie Vu.
-A year later in December 2021, Dinenage announced his retirement from ITV Meridian, ending a career that has lasted nearly six decades.
+Dinenage appears as the "Head of How" in an office apparently above the How studio set, which features a picture of a much younger Dinenage as one of its many decorations.

+In June 2023, it was announced Dinenage would join BBC Radio Solent to present on Saturdays afternoons for six weeks during the summer.
+His first show was on 17 June.

 Family

-Dinenage's second daughter Caroline (born 1971) is the Conservative Member of Parliament for Gosport (elected at the 2010 general election).

-She also served as the Digital and Culture Minister between February 2020 and September 2021.
+Dinenage's oldest daughter Dame Caroline Dinenage (born 1971) is the Conservative member of Parliament for Gosport, first elected at the 2010 general election.
+She served as the Digital and Culture Minister between February 2020 and September 2021 and is married to Mark Lancaster, Baron Lancaster of Kimbolton.